XG-PRO/Buzz-Quiz-World-JAVA/README.md

 ![](images/thermometer.png)
 # Code Structure

 Multiple comments and explanations have been put inside each file.
-A lot of different files for different jobs have been created to utilize object-oriented programming and class hierarchy efficiently
+A lot of different files for different jobs have been created to utilize object-oriented programming and class inheritance efficiently

 ### Game.java

 Starts immediately after main.java launches and contains the entire structure of the game.
 It builds questions, players, rounds, and the GUI frame.
-It then launches play() which starts the game.
+It then runs play() which starts the game.

-It also recursively reads and present questions until all rounds are finished.
+It also recursively reads and presents questions until all rounds are finished.

 Here you can change the number of rounds in play(), as well as add new players in setNumberOfPlayers().